ritickgoenka/P2E-Games/README.md

 How to publish your games
 -------------------------

-Publishing your own Ply to Earn Game on Doss currently requires some scripting and programming knowledge.
+Publishing your own Play to Earn Game on Doss currently requires some scripting and programming knowledge.
 We are working on making it more streamlined and easier for non-programmers to publish their own game.